ManageIQ/manageiq-documentation/auth/saml.md

 Configuring SAML requires the IDP metadata file.
-The --saml-idp-metadata option allows the user to specify the file path of a copy that was downloaded to the appliance or by a URL, in which case the CLI downlaods the copy from the IDP.
+The --saml-idp-metadata option allows the user to specify the file path of a copy that was downloaded to the appliance or by a URL, in which case the CLI downloads the copy from the IDP.

 Examples: